vilocha/PePApipe-pipeline/README.md

 Code lines in script 'run_pipe_single.sh':

-'unset DISPLAY   #This command is necessary to avoid any files from any of the tools from opening during execution of the pipeline, which will abort the pipeline execution'
+``unset DISPLAY   #This command is necessary to avoid any files from any of the tools from opening during execution of the pipeline, which will abort the pipeline execution'``

 module load ... (branches, modules and versions to be loaded in each particular server)